samtopp/samtopp/README.md

 ![2016 Undergraduate Enrollment](https://github.com/samtopp/samtopp.github.io/blob/master/2016UndergraduateEnrollment.png?raw=true)

 ## Number of Craft Breweries in the U.S.
 This chart shows the number of craft breweries operating in the U.S. since 1979.
-The data was taken from the "Journal of Wine Economics: Craft Beer in the U.S."
+Beginning with only two breweries, craft breweries grew to 2,347 nationwide after a brief slump from 1999 to 2007.
+By contrast, while there were 42 macro-breweries (more than six million barrels per year) in 1979, only 19 remained in 2012 after consolidation or bankruptcy.

 ![Craft Brewery Numbers](https://github.com/samtopp/samtopp.github.io/blob/master/Number_of_U.S._Craft_Breweries_Since_1979_Craft_chartbuilder.png?raw=true)